Liver transplant surgical pioneer Dr. Thomas Starzl dies

 "I was striving for liberation my whole life," he said in an interview.

-Starzl's career-long interest in research rather than private practice began with a liver operation he assisted on while a resident at Johns Hopkins Hospital in Baltimore.
+Starzl's career-long interest in research began with a liver operation he assisted on while a resident at Johns Hopkins Hospital in Baltimore.
 After the surgery to redirect blood flow around the liver, he noticed the patient's sugar diabetes also had improved.

 Thinking he had found the cause of diabetes to be in the liver rather than the pancreas, he designed experiments in 1956 with dogs to prove his discovery.
 He was wrong, but had started on the path that would lead to the first human liver transplants at the University of Colorado in Denver seven years later.